pjhampton/kibana-prometheus-exporter/README.md

 ## Support

-I don't accept donations for my OSS contributions, but if you would like to say thanks and show your support then please donate to [Assisi NI](https://www.assisi-ni.org/), [Dogs Trust](https://www.dogstrust.org.uk/) and / or your local guide dog charity. :dog: :dog:
+I don't accept donations for my OSS contributions, but if you would like to say thanks and show your support then please donate to [Assisi NI](https://www.assisi-ni.org/), [Guide Dogs UK](https://www.guidedogs.org.uk/) and / or your local guide dog charity / sanctuary. :dog: :dog:

 ## Versions